JSitter/PackageUnpacker/README.md

 # Package Unpacker
 Shell script that allows for the unpackaging of a zipped project into the directory of your choice.
-Built with Hostgator's shared server in mind.
+Built using Python 3.5 and Hostgator's shared server in mind.

 ## Usage
-Run `unpacker.py <zipped package> <final location>`.
+Run `unpacker.py [options] <zipped package location> <final location>`.
-On Hostgator run  `hostgator-runner.sh <zipped package> <final location>`.
+On Hostgator run  `hostgator-runner.sh [options] <zipped package location> <final location>`.

-## Future Flags
+## Flags
 `-d` to unzip project into existing directory instead of creating a new directory.
-`-h` to provide host specific settings from a file.
+`-h --help` show help screen.